7 Best Active Canadian NFL Players, Ranked

 One area he could improve on is penalties.
 He played 1,106 snaps compared to 1,127 in 2023 and had 12 penalties this past season compared to four as a rookie.

-A rotational pass rusher, Hoecht had just five starts this season but suited up in all 17 games.
+A rotational pass rusher, Hoecht had just five starts last season, but suited up in all 17 games.

 He recorded one pass breakup, three sacks, and 56 tackles.